Marion Richardson: Teaching career

-During her training she was a pupil teacher at Moseley School of Art, where she also worked as a Junior Assistant Teacher.
+During her training she was a pupil teacher at Moseley School of Art, where she also worked as a junior assistant teacher.
 From 1912 to 1923, Richardson was the art mistress at Dudley Girls High School.
-In 1915-1916 she published a drawing syllabus which was similar to the standard Board of Education drawing programme, but within a year she began to encourage her pupils to produce work with little instruction.
+In 1915–16 she published a drawing syllabus which was similar to the standard Board of Education drawing programme, but within a year she began to encourage her pupils to produce work with little instruction.
 She developed her own child-centred methods for teaching art which encouraged self-expression and allowed the pupils to evaluate their own work.

 In 1917, her pupils' work was exhibited by Roger Fry, who brought her work to public attention.
 Richardson was also close to his sister, Margery Fry, who encouraged her to teach art in prisons, including Winson Green prison in Birmingham.

 In 1923, Richardson moved to London where she took private pupils and taught voluntarily at Holloway prison.
-An exhibition of her Dudley pupils' artwork in London in 1923-1924 attracted much interest and created a greater demand for her work.
+An exhibition of her Dudley pupils' artwork in London in 1923–24 attracted much interest and created a greater demand for her work.
 In 1924 she visited schools and prisons with her pupils' work in Sweden, Finland and Russia.
 In 1924 she returned to Dudley part-time and lectured at the London Day Training College to trainee art teachers.
 She also taught at part-time at Benenden School, Kent, and Hayes Court School, Oxford.

 In 1930 she was appointed the inspector of art to the London County Council and continued to run courses for art teachers.
 She toured Canada in 1934 and in 1935 published Writing and Writing Patterns, a set of hinged cards and booklets for teaching handwriting.
-In 1938 she organized a large and successful exhibition of children's art at County Hall in London.
+In 1938 she organized a large and successful exhibition of children's art at County Hall, London.